Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in South Kempsey shows that there are currently 51 active transport stops operating.
-These stops serve a mix of bus routes, with a total of 45 individual routes providing service to the area.
-The collective weekly passenger trips across all these routes amount to 343.
+The analysis of public transport in South Kempsey shows that there are 56 active transport stops currently operating.
+These stops offer a mix of bus services.
+In total, these stops are serviced by 42 individual routes, which together provide 309 weekly passenger trips.

-The accessibility of transport is rated as excellent, with residents typically located an average of 175 meters from the nearest transport stop.
-The service frequency averages out to 49 trips per day across all routes, which equates to approximately 6 weekly trips per individual stop.
+The accessibility of transport is rated as excellent, with residents typically located 181 meters from the nearest transport stop.
+On average, service frequency across all routes is 44 trips per day, equating to approximately 5 weekly trips per individual stop.

 Frequently Asked Questions - Transport